Qabel/qabel.github.io/_docs/Qabel-Index.md

 locale (via HTTP Accept-Language), if they are not already.
 It is recommended to normalize phone numbers on the client.

+: The server might reject phone numbers due to blacklisting of their country code.

 ## APIs

 An index server may require authorization from clients for API